blocknetdx/documentation/docs/service-nodes/setup.md

 	mo.
 	> Medium & Large Systems

-	If you want to host the
+	If you want to host the [Hydra](/resources/glossary/#hydra) and/or [XQuery Indexer](/resources/glossary/#indexer) services (and maybe a few SPV wallets as well), youll need 16 GB of RAM and 400+ GB of SSD storage space.
+Hosting  Hydra or XQuery services requires hosting an EVM (Ethereum Virtual Machine) blockchain like Ethereum/ETH, Avalanche/AVAX, Fantom/FTM, Solana/SOL,
-    [XQuery Indexer](/resources/glossary/#indexer) (and maybe a few SPV wallets as well), youll need 16 GB of RAM and more than 300GB of SSD storage space.
-XQuery *alone* requires 300 GB of storage space, so if you want to host XQuery *and* a few SPV wallets, you should really have 400+ GB of SSD storage space.
+    Polkadot/DOT, Cardana/ADA, Etc. As of this writing, the smallest EVM blockchain supported by Blocknet is Avalanche/AVAX.
+AVAX blockchain *alone* requires 300-400 GB of storage space, so if you want to host XQuery/Hydra services *and* a few SPV wallets, you should really have 400+ GB of SSD storage space.

-	!!! warning "16 GB of RAM and 300 GB of SSD storage space are required to support indexing of the AVAX chain by XQuery!"
+	!!! warning "16 GB of RAM and 300-400 GB of SSD storage space are required to host the Avalanche/AVAX blockchain for Hydra/XQuery services!"

-	HW requirements for a medium to large Service Node would be something like this:
+	Minumum HW requirements for a medium to large Service Node would be something like this:

 	- 6-8 CPU cores (or 6-8 vCPUs if the Service Node runs on a VPS)